eglejd/tabs/README.md

-# mindsorter
+# tabs
-Localization strings for the Mindsorter mental clarity app
+Localization strings for the Tabs mental clarity and productivity app